davrob01/AmazonBestSellerBooksScraper/AmazonBestSellers/README.txt

 	A: Check the log.txt file.
 It is possible there was an error downloading one of the pages.

+2. Regarding detailed output, why are the results divided into separate files by domain?
+Why not just make one big file?

+A: MS Excel cannot open a file that has more than 1,048,576 rows.
+Also the file would be very large and take time to open.

 -------------------------------------
 SUPPORT AND FEEDBACK